holgerbrandl/holgerbrandl.github.io/_posts/2017-05-08-kscript_as_awk_substitute.md

 One of the core motivations for the development of `kscript` is **long-term stability** of `kscript`lets.
 However, by adding a prefix header including a versioned dependency for the [kscript support API](https://github.com/holgerbrandl/kscript-support-api) we are somehow condemned to either stick to the current version of the support api for all times, or to hope that gradual improvements do not break existing kscript solutions.
 Neither option does sound appealing.

 Because of that, we still consider to replace/drop the support for automatic prefixing of one-liners.
-The more verbose solution including the prefix-header would be fixed (and thus long-term stable) even if we evolve the support API, but for sure conciseness would suffer a  lot.
+The more verbose solution including the prefix-header would truely self-contained (and thus long-term stable) even if we evolve the support API, but for sure conciseness would suffer a  lot.
 See yourself:

 {% highlight bash %}
 kscript 'lines.split().select(with(1..3).and(3)).print()' file.txt
-{% endhighlight %}

-{% highlight text %}
-## [ERROR] Can not read from 'file.txt'
 {% endhighlight %}
 vs.